rocky-linux/documentation/docs/guides/security/authentication/active_directory_authentication.md

 `adcli` is a CLI to perform actions on an Active Directory domain.

-- If not yet installed, install the required package
+- If not yet installed, install the required package:

 ```sh
 [user@host ~]$ sudo dnf install adcli